Outlanders (novel series): Series History

 According to series creator Mark Ellis, Outlanders was not originally conceived as having any connection whatsoever to Deathlands.
 The link between the two series came after all the other elements had been envisioned and was suggested by Ellis who had already authored several novels in the Deathlands series.

 The “Axlerverse,” a term coined by Mark Ellis, is inclusive of events in both Outlanders and Deathlands—however, there is very little in the way of a cohesive fictional universe in the latter series.

 Deathlands did not develop much depth in the way of setting and Ellis introduced many new concepts to make the Axlerverse into a plausible fictional world, particularly important in the books published post-2001.

 Outlanders has established a reputation for featuring strong yet sexy female characters both in the books and on the covers, particularly those produced by artist Cliff Nielsen.

 Other writers who have contributed to Outlanders are Mel Odom and Victor Milán.

-Outlanders is also available on audio up to #55: Distortion Offensive, through a company named Graphic Audio.
+Outlanders is also available as unabridged full-cast audio dramas up to #56: Cradle of Destiny through GraphicAudio.